est. 1928(boys, entering grades 2-9 in Fall 2020)

 Campers swim every day at Cranbrook's Williams Natatorium

 .
 Swim tests are conducted on the first day.
 Campers who fail or prefer not to take the test are supplied with life jackets and remain in the shallow end of the pool.
 Campers are allowed to retake the test at any time.
-The Natatorium staff include a certified pool manager, certified lifeguards, and our trained camp staff who serve as lookouts.Friday Special Activities
+The Natatorium staff include a full-time and certified pool manager, certified lifeguards, and our trained camp staff who serve as lookouts.Friday Special Activities

 These include poof ball, water games, kickball tournament, amazing race, field days, minute to win it, and counselor basketball games.